 The practical awareness and daily sensitivity of the general public on pollution problems and their transboundary impacts is still very low in most DRB countries.
-The many new local NGO small grants projects organized within this GEF Project frame (component 3.3.(i)) can have a double impact and become more relevant for the public's opinion-making at national and regional scale if they will be complemented by public nation-wide campaigns.
+The many new local NGO small grants projects organized within this GEF Project frame (component 3.3.(i) )can have a double impact and become more relevant for the public's opinion-making at national and regional scale if they will be complemented by public nation-wide campaigns.
 Therefore, the GEF Project aims at raising awareness on accidental pollution prevention and nutrient reduction in daily life through media activities and campaigning.
-During Phase 1 of the Project public awareness raising activities including campaigns are being identified and designed (within the DRB Communications Strategy that should provide cohesive guidance to future DRB public awareness and communication activities including communication structures and mechanisms) and periodicals and other information materials will be published.
-In Phase 2 these activities will be reinforced, public awareness campaigns will be organized, capacities for communication will be enhanced (including training of trainers) and periodicals (e.g. Danube Watch) and information materials will be published.
+During Phase 1 of the Project public awareness raising activities including campaigns are being identified and designed (within the DRB Communications Strategy that should provide cohesive guidance to future DRB public awareness and communication activities including communication structures and mechanisms ) and periodicals and other information materials will be organized, capacities for communication will be enhanced (including training of trainers) and periodicals (e.g. Danube Watch) and information materials will be published.